 Here is a comparison of XAUUSD (Gold) and AUDUSD over the last 5 years, from Feb 2007 to Feb 2012:

 From 2007 till 2012, AUDUSD moved in the same directions as gold but in different amplitudes.
 AUDUSD fell much harder than XAUUSD in the financial crisis of 2008, and it recovered from the fall 2 years later in Sept 2010 whereas Gold had recovered in Feb, 2009.
-XAUUSD had gained an extraordinary180% in the last five years, whereas AUDUSD has gained handsome 40%.
+XAUUSD had gained an extraordinary 180% in the last five years, whereas AUDUSD has gained a handsome 40%.

-I would also argue that Gold and USD are negatively correlated.
-Gold is known as Antidollar.
+Gold is known as Anti-dollar.
 When USD rises, gold prices fall and when USD falls, gold prices rise.
-I would not necessarily argue that Gold and the USD dollar index are negatively correlated, because the U.S. dollar index has such a strong euro weighting; instead, I would argue that usd quoted pairs, like USDCHF and USDJPY are negatively correlated with Gold.
+It does not necessarily mean that Gold and the USD dollar index are negatively correlated.
+The U.S. dollar index has such a strong euro weighting; so instead, it is more reasonable to say that USD quoted pairs, like USDCHF and USDJPY are negatively correlated with Gold.